Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 - 3. Available options in MuTalk
 - 4. Mutation analysis : variants on mutation testing

-### 1. Introduction to Mutation Testing
+### Introduction to Mutation Testing

 #### Principles of Mutation Testing and Vocabulary

 Mutation testing allows one to measure the quality and completeness of a project's tests suite.
 This is done by introducing errors, known as **mutations**, into the source code of a project, for example in a method.
 This modified method is called a **mutant**.
-The version of the code containing a mutant is called the **mutated code** The idea behind mutations is to simulate real mistakes that developers can make.
+The version of the code containing a mutant is called the **mutated code**.
+The idea behind mutations is to simulate real mistakes that developers can make.

 ![Mutation vocabulary](./figures/Mutant.png)